acenet-arc/cloud_from_a_to_z/_episodes/06-day1-create-a-web-server.md

 ~~~
 {: .output}

+### Install security updates and reboot

 So, the first thing we should do is ensure that all of our security updates have been installed.
 We will use both **sudo** and the **apt** command to accomplish this.
 The **sudo** command gives us super user (or administrator) privileges.
 The **apt** command is used to install, update, and remove Ubuntu software packages.

-First, we must update the software package database.
+First, we must update the Ubuntu software packages database.

 ~~~
 $ sudo apt update
 ~~~